Research

 • Expressivity or instrumentality, what drives negative voting?

-By Clara Faulí Molas, Carolina Plescia, Diego Garzia, Frederico Ferreira Da Silva
+Molas, Clara Faulí, Carolina Plescia, Diego Garzia, and Frederico Ferreira Da Silva.

 This paper investigates what it means to vote negatively, by analysing whether this is more linked to expressive or instrumental motives.
 The analysis focuses on the last European Parliament elections, but it also establishes a comparison with two national elections.
 This allows us to assess how the governance level influences the meanings of party choice.